jjzazuet/macos-guides/inspiron-7580.md

 - First, apply Apple's system updates before configuring the graphics card correctly.
 This should prevent having to execute the pixel clock patch twice.

 - Rebuild network interface list in order to avoid ["Unable to verify device" error message in iTunes/App Store](https://www.tonymacx86.com/threads/your-device-or-computer-could-not-be-verified-contact-support-for-assistance.160158/).

+> Go into System Preferences -> Network and remove all interfaces.
+Apply, then remove `/Library/Preferences/SystemConfiguration/NetworkInterfaces.plist`.
+Reboot, then add all your network interfaces back, starting with Ethernet.

 ### Clover `config.plist` post-install changes